Bayesian Soft Actor-Critic: A Directed Acyclic Strategy Graph Based Deep Reinforcement Learning: Methodology

 \subsection{Bayesian Strategy Networks (BSN)}

-An overview of the BSN implementation in actor-critic architecture is presented in Fig. \ref{bsn_drl}.
-Supposing that the strategy $\mathcal{T}$ consists of $m$ tactics ($t_1, \dots, t_m$) and their specific relationships can be described as the \textit{Bayesian Strategy Network} (BSN) (Fig. \ref{bsn_drl}(a)).
+Supposing that the strategy $\mathcal{T}$ consists of $m$ tactics ($t_1, \dots, t_m$) and their specific relationships can be described as the BSN.
 We consider the probability distribution $P_{i}$ as the policy for tactic $t_i$.
-Then, according to the Eq. \eqref{bn_chain}, the policy $\pi(a_{\mathcal{T}} \in {\mathcal{T}},s)$ can be described as the joint probability function (Eq. \eqref{agent_task_policy}) through each sub-policy (sub-actor) $\pi_i(t_i,s)$, correspondingly.
-The training process using the actor-critic architecture with multiple actors using the BSN (i.e., the Bayesian chain) is represented in Fig. \ref{bsn_drl}(b).
+Then, according to the Bayesian chain rule, the joint policy $\pi(a_{\mathcal{T}} \in {\mathcal{T}},s)$ can be described as the joint probability function (Eq. \eqref{agent_task_policy}) through each sub-policy $\pi_i(t_i,s)$, correspondingly.
+An overview of the example BSN implementation in actor-critic architecture is presented in Fig. \ref{bsn_drl}.

-Furthermore, building different BSN models for a specific scenario might have distinct performance since they will present various joint policy (action) distributions to fit the Q-value distribution.
-In other words, it is essential to understand the dependent relationships among each tactic (actions or strategies) when building the BSN, and a specific scenario can be expressed as the corresponding BSN if we can clarify the conditional probability for each tactic.
-From the reward perspective, if the rewards' mechanism also can reflect the corresponding Q-value distribution of the expected dependent actions or strategies combinations \cite{haoren2017}, it will significantly improve the sample efficiency and save the training time for the specific BSN model.